junxit/us-congress-bills-117/bill.md

   - **(2)** *Elements* The report required by paragraph (1) shall include the following:
     - **(A)** Information relating to examinations, counseling, and other mental health care services provided by the Peace Corps to returned volunteers in the six months following the end of the term of service of such volunteers.
     - **(B)** Recommendations relating to—
-      - **(i)** better protection of patient confidentially for returned Peace Corps volunteers for mental health care services;
+      - **(i)** better protection of patient confidentiality for returned Peace Corps volunteers for mental health care services;
       - **(ii)** improved access to mental health providers that will accept payment from the Peace Corps; and
       - **(iii)** whether such mental health care services for returned volunteers would be better provided under the Short-term Health Insurance For Transition and Travel (SHIFTT) plan or a similar commercially available insurance plan to be paid for by the Peace Corps.
 - **(c)** *Report on mental health evaluation standards* Not later than one year after the date of the enactment of this Act, the Director of the Peace Corps shall submit to the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate a report on the guidelines and standards used to evaluate the mental health of Peace Corps applicants prior to service.
 Such report shall include—